 Suicide

-Dismemberment injuries do all meet a certain threshold of severity, but they may encompass a wider range of outcomes than you might think.
+Dismemberment injuries do all meet a certain threshold of severity, but they may encompass a wider range of situations than you might think.
 Dismemberment, in insurance terms, tends to refer to an injury involving loss of a body part or loss of a major body function.
 Partial or total paralysis, loss of sight or hearing in at least one side, or loss of a limb would count as forms of dismemberment.

 If you’re trying to choose between AD and AD&D insurance, how much value should you put on coverage for dismemberment?
-Several factors make a difference.
+Several factors can make a difference.

 Next, read over any exclusions carefully because they can vary by insurance company.
 AD&D insurance won’t be much benefit if your favorite activities are on the exclusion list.
 If you’re a biker, an AD policy that covers motorcycle accidents could be a better fit than an AD&D policy that doesn’t.
 Some insurance providers may offer coverage for specific circumstances where someone has an accident while flying a plane, as another example, while many others don’t.
 If you’re interested in accident coverage because of your piloting hobby, your main focus may be finding any policy that covers this particular accident risk.